 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Texas, our data show that Windcrest's latest annual appreciation rate is lower than 80% of the other cities and towns in Texas.
+Relative to Texas, our data show that Windcrest's latest annual appreciation rate is higher than 70% of the other cities and towns in Texas.

 |Value Relative to Nation||Value Relative to State|

 Last 12 Months:

 Last 2 Years: